 A value 1.1 times the specified range can be considered as the maximum continuous concentration.
 Although a measurement above such a concentration is still correct, the probe is damaged by longer exposure.
-The maximum continuous concentration remains constant even when changing the measuring range.
+The maximum continuous concentration remains constant even when changing the large measuring range.
+The maximum continuous concentration for the 5000 vpm H2S probe is 5500 vpm.